 Blended Whiskey: The ingredients used in blended whiskey can vary depending on the brand and style, but it typically includes a mix of malt whiskey, grain whiskey, and other additives.
 Grain whiskey is made from grains like corn, wheat, or barley, while malt whiskey is produced from malted barley.

-Scotch Whiskey: Scotch whisky is primarily made from malted barley, , and .
+Scotch Whiskey: Scotch whisky is primarily made from malted barley, water, and yeast.
 Single malt Scotch whisky is made from malted barley and distilled at a single distillery.
 Single grain Scotch whisky, as the name suggests, is made from grains other than barley and comes from a single distillery.
 Blended malt Scotch whisky is a blend of single malts from different distilleries, while blended Scotch whisky is a mix of single malt and single grain whiskies.

 3. Aging and Maturation:

 Blended Whiskey: Blended whiskey is often aged for a shorter period compared to single malts or single grains.
-It may undergo maturation in oak , but the aging process can vary depending on the producer's desired flavor profile.
+It may undergo maturation in oak barrels, but the aging process can vary depending on the producer's desired flavor profile.

 Scotch Whiskey: Scotch whisky is renowned for its aging process, which contributes to its distinct flavors.
 Single malts and single grains are aged in oak barrels for a minimum of three years, but many whiskies are aged for much longer periods.
 The aging process allows the spirit to develop complex flavors and aromas.